fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 :::tip

-While the Staking Launchpad only supports MetaMask as browser wallet, you can still [link your hardware wallet](https://support.lukso.network/general/supported-wallets/hardware-wallets) or send LYX to this Ethereum address.
-It will show up once you've [added and switched to the LUKSO network](https://docs.lukso.tech/networks/mainnet/parameters#add-lukso-to-wallets).
+While the Staking Launchpad only supports MetaMask as browser wallet, you can still [**link your hardware wallet**](https://support.lukso.network/general/supported-wallets/hardware-wallets) or send LYX to a different Ethereum address.
+It will show up once you've [**added and switched**](https://docs.lukso.tech/networks/mainnet/parameters#add-lukso-to-wallets) to the LUKSO network.

 :::